-American Foundation Course
+American Foundation Course (on hold)

 Tutors: Richard Pelletier and Jamie Jauncey with captain and Dark Angels alumnus, Ted Leonhardt